Company: TV Globo

 Ricardo won of the awards “TV7 Dias” 2014 “aTV” for Best Leading Actor, for his interpretation in “Mar Salgado”.
 He also won te award Talent 2015 attributed by E!
 Entertainment.

-He is a founder-partner of the Portuguese Cinema Academy and a member of the Portuguese Diaspora Council since 2013.
+He is a founder-partner of the Portuguese Cinema Academy and he is a member of the Portuguese Diaspora Council since 2013.